 When you spend valuable time creating a product or performing a service for your clients, it’s easy to assume your work gets noticed.
-While performing daily duties, surpassing goals and even going above and beyond, entrepreneurs fall into the trap of assuming that the results speak for themselves.
+While performing daily duties, surpassing goals and even going above and beyond, business owners fall into the trap of assuming that the results speak for themselves.
 Simply put – they don’t.

 When customers buy your goods or use your services, you’re entering into a relationship.
 Although business relationships are different than personal friendships, the key to success remains the same – effective communication.